Dixa-public/frontend-interview-project/CONTRIBUTING.md

 ## Scoped CSS/SCSS
 Other than [Styling section](https://github.com/dixahq/habla/blob/develop/CONTRIBUTING.md#styling-1) in contributing guide from above.
 In order to use a scoped `css/scss`, make sure that styling files include `.module.[css/scss]` part in the filename.
 This is the pattern matching that `create-react-app` uses internally to create a scoped classNames.
 See [existing components](https://github.com/dixahq/frontend-interview-project/blob/master/src/components) for samples.

+## Adding a storybook
+In order to create a new story or modify existing one, please follow the [guide](https://storybook.js.org/docs/basics/writing-stories/) from official sources.
+Also see [existing samples](https://github.com/dixahq/frontend-interview-project/tree/master/src/stories).